Indicted Bergen County Businessman Freed On $100M Bond In Billion-Dollar Stock Fraud

 A Bergen County businessman was arrested by federal agents on charges of orchestrating a massive market manipulation scheme that caused one of the biggest Wall Street trading collapses in history.

-Sung Kook “Bill” Hwang put the entire financial system in jeopardy by conspiring with his former chief financial officer to boost profits for his Archegos Capital Management by lying to banks to inflate the stock prices of publicly traded companies, federal prosecutors said on Wednesday, April 27.
+Sung Kook “Bill” Hwang put the entire financial system at risk by conspiring with his former chief financial officer to boost profits for his Archegos Capital Management by lying to banks to inflate the stock prices of publicly traded companies, federal prosecutors said on Wednesday, April 27.

 The fraud scheme ballooned Hwang’s personal fortune from $1.5 billion to more than $35 billion in a single year, alleges a grand jury indictment returned in Southern District of New York Court in Manhattan against him and former Achegos CFO Patrick Halligan.